Author Guideline has been updated recently, Authors are kindly asked to follow the new instructions there.

 Editors-in-Chief / Section Editors-in-Chief

-dr. László Kótai (Institute of Materials and Environmental Chemistry, Research Centre for Natural Sciences, Hungarian Academy of Sciences, Hungary) and prof. dr. Kalyan K. Banerji (Department of Sciences, National Law University, India)
+dr. László Kótai (Institute of Materials and Environmental Chemistry, Research Centre for Natural Sciences, Hungarian Academy of Sciences, Hungary) and prof. dr. Kalyan K. Banerji (Department of Chemistry, J.N.V.
+University, Jodhpur, India)

 prof. dr. Tibor Pasinszki, Department of Inorganic Chemistry, Eötvös Lorand University of Sciences, Hungary